-To performoptimize the optimization on the_temporal dimension and evaluate the impact of stepwise investment and the time-varying effectiveness of BMPs on in on the BMP implementation plans, we selected an optimized BMP scenario (Figure 65) from Zhu, Qin, et al. (2019) as the fundamental spatial scenario.
-The selected BMP scenario considereds a simple system of three types of slope positions (ridge, backslope, and valley) as the BMP configuration units, which have been proven to be effective in the our previous studies undertaken by us (Qin et al., 2018; Zhu, Qin, et al., 2019).
+To optimize the temporal dimension and evaluate the impact of stepwise investment and the time-varying effectiveness of BMPs on the BMP implementation plans, we selected an optimized BMP scenario (Figure 5) from Zhu, Qin, et al. (2019) as the fundamental spatial scenario.
+The selected BMP scenario considered a simple system of three types of slope positions (ridge, backslope, and valley) as the BMP configuration units, which have been proven to be effective in our previous studies (Qin et al., 2018; Zhu, Qin, et al., 2019).
 In this scenario, ABHMP occupied the most prominent area, with large clumps distributed over the west, central, and northeast ridge, backslope, and valley.
 LQFI was concentrated on the backslope in the middle region.
 CM was scattered on the west, central, and east ridges and backslope.
 EF occupied the smallest area in the central valley.